"Roberto, these coaching skills are great, but what if you are dealing with an abrasive person who acts like a know-it-all?"

 We've all encountered a know-it-all once in our lives.
 Or maybe you've been in that role on a few occasions.
 I know I slipped into that mode in the past.

-We call these people "Brilliant Jerks" or "The-Ones-Who-Know-Everything," while you roll your eyes when referring to them in a particular conversation.
+We call these people "Brilliant Jerks" or "The Ones Who Know Everything," and you roll your eyes when you mention them in a particular conversation.

 You can quickly identify them: they always want to prove how smart or knowledgeable they are, and they take every opportunity to let people see that they already know something, that they know more, or have a better solution.
 Well, at least, that's what they believe.